Helmholtz-AI-Energy/propulate/README.md

       "y": (-5.12, 5.12)
   }
   ```
-- The loss function.
+- The **loss function**.
 This is the function we want to minimize in order to find the best parameters.
 It can be any
   `Python` function that
   - takes a set of parameters as a `Python` dictionary as an input.
   - returns a scalar loss value that determines how good the tested parameter set is.